prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware.md

 ![Antminer D3](/img/cryptocurrency/antminer-d3.png){: .img-small .img-right}

-This miner will pay itself back in only 6 days.
+The initial investment for this ASIC miner is the highest of the three.
+However, this miner will pay itself back quite quickly.
 The return on investment you'll see from this miner is absolutely incredible.

 This miner has a hash rate of 15 GH/s and uses 1200 watts from the wall.